siva-chegondi/jokrhat/content/posts/blog_setup-1.md

 description: "Blog Development Process and tools"
 publishDate: "2019-03-05"
 date: "2019-03-05"
-keywords: "Hugo, AWS, Jenkins"
+keywords: "Hugo, AWS, Blog"
 ---

-When I first got idea of writing blog to stream my activities, I listed out base requirements.
+When I first got the idea of writing blog to stream my activities, I listed out basic requirements.

 - Static site generator
 - Server to run my site

-First thing is _Static site generator_, I found **[Hugo](https://gohugo.io)**, fastest static site generator written in Go with ultimate features like _image processing_ etc.,
+First thing is _Static site generator_, I found **[Hugo](https://gohugo.io)**, the fastest static site generator written in Go with ultimate features like _image processing_ etc.,
 All these with out installing any plugins.

 Basic commands to get started